huggingface/optimum-habana/examples/text-generation/README.md

 ### Using Beam Search

-Restriction: Currently beam search is only enabled for the models with model type of `llama` or `qwen2` if `reuse_cache` is not enabled.
+> Restriction: When `reuse_cache` is not applied, currently beam search can only work for the models with model type of `llama` or `qwen2` since it requires `_reorder_cache` implemented in the modeling.
 The group beam search and constrained beam search is not supported by optimum-habana yet.

 Here is an example:
 ```bash